Skip to Main Content

 If you have a full citation for an article, you can use Journal Finder to find it through the library by typing the journal title in the search box and then searching for the article or looking for the specific issue:

-• Search for Title: On the results page, there will be a search box below the journal title that will let you "search within publication."
-If you have an article title you are looking for in the journal, you can put it in that search box.
+• There will be a search box under "search inside" that will let you "search for articles within this journal."
+If you have an article title you are looking for in the journal, you can put the title in that search box.

 • Search by Citation:

-• On the results page, you will see the words "full text access" with one or more database links below the search box.
+• Under "full text availability" you will see links for one or more datases.
 Each database gives the years of coverage the library provides for that journal.

 • You can click on the link of a database which includes the year of the article you are looking for to drill down by year / volume / issue to find an article using the citation.